How do I access the courses?

 Once you are in a specific course, you will notice there are several sections, each focusing on one topic, and usually containing one webinar.
 You are encouraged to download and print the handouts that contain the slides shown in the webinar.
 This may make it easier to follow along and take notes.
 As you complete one topic, check it off, then proceed in order to the next topic.
 You do not have to finish the course in one sitting, and are free to come and go from the course as often as you like.
 Once you certify that you have completed all activities and readings associated with the course, you can gain access to the post-test.
+Post-tests are completed online and are comprised of short answer, multiple choice, and true/false questions.
+A passing grade of 90% is required, with three attempts allowed.
 Once this is completed, press the link for the course evaluation.
 It is at this point that the link to your certificate becomes active and you can download it for your records.

 What is the cost for the online courses?

 Our online courses are generally $12 or less per credit hour.
 Each course description will include the cost and CE hours.

 Where can I find details on the courses?

 On the course description pages (listed here as well as on the right-hand side of most pages on this site), you will find links to an overview of each course, including learning goals, cost, and how many Continuing Education (CE) hours will be awarded.

 What will I learn as a result of taking a CFBT course?